-Inpatient detox involves staying at a residential facility during detox.
-Inpatient programs offer the best chances for success and are the safest option for withdrawal.
-Inpatient detox is essential for those who have a long history of alcoholism, a history of unsuccessful detox, a history of withdrawal seizures, a co-occurring medical or mental illness, or little support at home.
+Inpatient Alcohol detox involves staying at a residential facility during the phases of Alcohol withdrawals.
+Inpatient treatment programs offer the best chances for success and are the safest option for withdrawal.
+Inpatient detox is essential for those who have a long history of Alcoholism, a history of withdrawal seizures, co-occurring disorders, and or little support at home.

-Inpatient detox offers a high level of emotional support and around-the-clock supervision during withdrawal.
-High-quality inpatient detox programs often include complementary therapies like yoga, acupuncture, massage, or meditation to help reduce stress and improve your sense of well-being.
-Because many people who are dependent on alcohol have vitamin deficiencies and other health problems, inpatient programs put a strong emphasis on good nutrition and adequate hydration.
-Inpatient detox allows you to focus on getting through withdrawal comfortably and without external stresses and triggers that can quickly lead to a relapse.
+Inpatient detox offers a high level of emotional support and around-the-clock supervision during the stages of withdrawing from Alcohol.
+Because many people who are dependent on Alcohol have vitamin deficiencies and other health problems, inpatient programs put a strong emphasis on good nutrition and adequate hydration.
+Inpatient detox allows you to focus on getting through the phases of Alcohol withdrawal comfortably and without external stresses and triggers that can quickly lead to a relapse.

-Outpatient detox involves visiting a detox center each day to discuss symptoms and monitor any medications being used.
-Outpatient alcohol withdrawal treatment can be successful for people who are in good physical and mental health and who are withdrawing for the first time.
-Successful outpatient detox requires a high level of intrinsic motivation to quit alcohol and plenty of sober support at home.
+Outpatient detox involves visiting a detox center each day to discuss the symptoms of Alcohol withdrawal and monitor any medications being used.
+Outpatient treatment can be successful for people who are facing the stages of Alcohol withdrawals for the first time.

 Outpatient detox offers a higher level of privacy than inpatient detox since there’s no need to explain an extended absence.
 It allows you to continue working, attending school, or caring for the family while ending your dependence on alcohol.

-The Principles of Effective Treatment set forth by the National Institute on Drug Abuse make it clear that while detox ends the physical dependence on alcohol, it doesn’t address the addiction.
-Dependence and addiction aren’t the same things, and detox is only the first stage of addiction treatment.
+The Principles of Effective Treatment set forth by the National Institute on Drug Abuse make it clear that while detox ends the stages of Alcohol withdrawal and physical dependence on alcohol, it doesn’t address the addiction.
+Dependence and addiction aren’t the same things, and detox is only the first step in addiction treatment.

-Treating an addiction requires addressing the various issues that underlie the alcohol abuse, which may include a mental illness like anxiety or depression, a history of trauma, chronic stress, or family dysfunction.
-It requires developing essential skills and strategies for coping with cravings, stress, and other potent triggers for relapse, and it requires finding purpose and meaning in life and learning how to have fun and enjoy yourself without alcohol.
+Treating an addiction to Alcohol requires addressing the various issues that underlie the Alcohol abuse, which may include a mental illness like anxiety or depression, a history of trauma, chronic stress, or family dysfunction.
+It requires developing essential skills and strategies for coping with cravings, stress, and other potent triggers for relapse, and it requires finding purpose and meaning in life and learning how to have fun and enjoy yourself without Alcohol.

-Cognitive Behavioral Therapy is the cornerstone of addiction treatment.
+Cognitive Behavioral Therapy or CBT is the cornerstone of addiction treatment and avoiding the stages of Alcohol withdrawals.
 It helps you sort through your unique issues, and it helps you identify self-destructive thought and behavior patterns and learn to think and behave in healthier ways.
-Since there is no single pathway to recovery that works for everyone, the Substance Abuse and Mental Health Services Administration, or SAMHSA, stresses that a holistic approach to treatment that addresses issues of body, mind, and spirit through a variety of traditional and complementary therapies offers the best possible treatment outcomes.

-Recovery is a process of change that helps people improve their health, live self-directed lives, and reach their full potential, according to SAMHSA.
-Once the physical dependence on alcohol is broken through detox, treatment is crucial for sending the addiction into remission for the long-term.
+Going through the timeline of Alcohol withdrawal is a wake-up call.
+Recovery is a process of change that will improve an addict’s health, life, and goals.
+Once the phases of withdrawal from Alcohol finishes and the physical dependence is broken, treatment is crucial for sending the addiction into remission for the long-term.

 Get copies of our Infographics Here!